carlosascari/express-flash-notification/README.md

 })
 ```

+###### Pitfalls

-By default, req.flash will redirect to the current url, effectively refreshing the page so to display the flash notification.
-It's important that your logic uses `return` when using flash or contraints so you don't get the *headers have already been sent* error.
+By default, **req.flash** will redirect to the current url, effectively refreshing the page so to display the flash notification.
+It is important that your logic uses `return` when using flash or conditioning so you don't get the *headers have already been sent* error.

 For example below, if 2 + 2 ever equals 'fish' the `req.flash` method will send out the redirect headers, and execution will continue until the `next` function is called, `next` will also try to set the response headers

 ```javascript